 Test 4.5 Multiple transform set selection for intra MTS (JVET-AH0307)

 In this test, multiple transform set selection applied to explicit intra MTS is investigated.
-Specifically, the planar transform set of the explicit intra MTS lookup-table is considered in addition to the initial transform set for several non-directional intra modes.
+Specifically, an alternative transform set of the explicit intra MTS lookup-table is considered in addition to the initial transform set for several non-directional intra modes.

 List of tests to be performed